 Freshness beats field count

-Twenty wrong fields are worse than five useful ones.
+Twenty wrong fields are worse than five right ones.

 Credits hide real cost

-Most spreadsheets lie because they assume one pass.
+Most pricing spreadsheets are wrong because they model one pass.

 Real cost is: